 The Corporation and Zeg Oil and Gas Ltd ("Zeg Oil") entered into a subscription agreement on March 1, 2016 (the "Zeg Subscription Agreement").
 Pursuant to the Zeg Subscription Agreement, on March 1, 2016, Zeg Oil was issued 75,683,994 Common Shares for cash consideration of \$30 million.
 The consideration was determined using a share price of C\$0.55 per Common Share and a fixed Canadian Dollar-United States Dollar exchange rate of 0.7207.
-The Common Shares issued to Zeg Oil represented (on a non-diluted basis) approximately 38% of the issued and outstanding Common Shares after giving effect to the issuance.
 Pursuant to the Zeg Subscription Agreement, Zeg Oil has certain ongoing rights, including, but not limited to, (i) the right to nominate two directors to sit on the Board provided it owns at least 20% of the Common Shares or one director to sit on the Board provided it owns greater than 10%, but less than 20%, of the Common Shares, and (ii) the right, subject to certain exceptions, to maintain its proportionate ownership in connection with any additional issuance of any Common Shares for so long as Zeg Oil maintains at least a 10% shareholding in Oryx Petroleum.

-Under the Zeg Subscription Agreement, Oryx Petroleum also agreed (i) to use \$20,000,000 of the proceeds from the issuance to fund the drilling, development, production, marketing and sale of crude oil from the Zey Gawra field in Hawler, and (ii) for up to 48 months, to use commercially reasonable efforts to maintain the listing of the Common Shares on the Toronto Stock Exchange or another recognized stock exchange or quotation system.
+Under the Zeg Subscription Agreement, Oryx Petroleum also agreed, for up to 48 months, to use commercially reasonable efforts to maintain the listing of the Common Shares on the Toronto Stock Exchange or another recognized stock exchange or quotation system.

-On March 1, 2016, the Corporation also announced that it had entered into a subscription agreement (the "AOG Subscription Agreement") with AOG Upstream BV providing for the conversion of \$56.8 million of principal and accrued interest under the Loan Facility into 143,367,988 Common Shares at a price of \$0.3964 per Common Share.
-Such subscription agreement was superseded and replaced on March 18, 2016 by a subscription agreement (the "New AOG Subscription Agreement") between the Corporation and AOG Upstream BV providing for the conversion of \$8.2 million of principal and accrued interest under the Loan Facility into 20,581,247 Common Shares at a price of \$0.3964 per Common Share.
+On March 1, 2016, the Corporation also announced that it had entered into a subscription agreement with AOG Upstream BV providing for the conversion of \$56.8 million of principal and accrued interest under the Loan Facility into 143,367,988 Common Shares at a price of \$0.3964 per Common Share.
+Such subscription agreement was superseded and replaced on March 18, 2016 by a subscription agreement between the Corporation and AOG Upstream BV providing for the conversion of \$8.2 million of principal and accrued interest under the Loan Facility into 20,581,247 Common Shares at a price of \$0.3964 per Common Shares.
 Closing of the transaction occurred on March 24, 2016.

-A further subscription agreement (the "Third Party Subscription Agreement") entered into by the Corporation on March 1, 2016 contemplated the issuance of 8,000,000 Common Shares for cash consideration of \$3,171,080.
+A further subscription agreement entered into by the Corporation on March 1, 2016 contemplated the issuance of 8,000,000 Common Shares for cash consideration of \$3,171,080.
 Such subscription closed on March 15, 2016.